ComputationalDesignLab/rombo/README.md

 The ROMBO code can be installed in your Python environment using pip according to the following steps:

-- Clone or download the latest code from this repository.
+- Clone or download the latest version of this repository.
-- Open the terminal and ``cd`` into the root of cloned/downloaded repository.
+- After opening a new terminal, change the directory to the cloned or downloaded repository using ``cd``.
-- Activate the virtual environment and run ``pip install .``
+- Start your existing Python environment or create a new environment and use ``pip install .`` to install the package.
 - Alternatively, run ``pip install -e .`` to install the package in development mode.

 ## Training a simple nonintrusive reduced order model using autoencoders and GP models